-The Mach-Zehnder modulator (MZM) has a repetitive transmission function with applied voltage, as can be seen in the diagram below.
-In order for it to work correctly, a DC bias voltage must be applied and maintained at the desired set point.
+The Mach-Zehnder modulator (MZM) has a repetitive transmission function with applied voltage as can be seen in the diagram below.
+In order for the MZM to work correctly, a DC bias voltage must be applied and maintained at the desired set point.
 The high-frequency AC signal can then be applied to the modulator to enable the correct optical modulation of the laser beam.
 The most common operating points are the peak, null, and quadrature points as shown below.

-The purpose of the Bias settings is to hold the modulator at one of these chosen points.
 Note that a real transmission function does not go perfectly from 0% to 100%.
 This is characterized by the Extinction Ratio of the modulator (Peak power / Null power).
 The efficiency of the modulator is also characterized by V{π} , which is defined as the voltage necessary to change the transmission from Null to Peak.
 The most linear response of the modulator is achieved by biasing it at one of the Quadrature points where the transmission is closest to 50%.
 Some non-linear, frequency doubling, and phase modulation applications require biasing at the Null or Peak.